bygu4/Semester1/README.md

 This repository contains tasks for the educational practice in programming.

-This semester includes the basics of programming in C language, essential algorithms and data structures, data representations and file management, lexical analysis, use of version control systems and other command line tools.
+First semester includes the basics of programming in C language, essential algorithms and data structures, data representations and file management, lexical analysis, use of version control systems and other command line tools.

 ### Repository structure